 The Academy has seen a few zany things live; check our list of 10 memorable Oscar speeches for proof.

 Who took the stage when Marlon Brando won the Best Actor statue for The Godfather in 1973?
 Sacheen Littlefeather, an Apache woman whom Brando had sent in protest of Native American depiction in Hollywood films, in addition to the ongoing Wounded Knee siege that would ultimately lead to four deaths.
-Littlefeather was initially met with boos and jeers from the crowd, then came overwhelming applause.
-Brando had written a 15-page speech detailing his beliefs but the Academy refused to allow Littlefeather to read it, and immediately implemented new rules prohibiting proxy acceptances.
+Littlefeather was initially met with boos and jeers from the crowd, but ultimately earned overwhelming applause.
+Brando had written a 15-page speech detailing his beliefs but, the Academy refused to allow Littlefeather to read it, and immediately implemented new rules prohibiting proxy acceptances.

 We’ve all heard this one: Sally Field, Best Actress winner for Places in the Heart.
-The effusive Field on stage accepting the Oscar, blurting: “You like me, you really like me!”
+The effusive Field accepted the Oscar by blurting: “You like me, you really like me!”
 But just like Star Wars‘ “Luke, I am your father,” or Casablanca‘s “Play it again, Sam,” the line is a misquote.
 What Field really said: “I can’t deny the fact that you like me, right now, you like me!”
 Her line is also a sly reference to her Norma Rae character (the Academy previously awarded her for the role), but what everyone saw was Field’s wildly earnest attitude, ripened for parody.

 And the shortest entry in this list goes to the shortest acceptance speech in Oscar history.
 Joe Pesci, upon accepting the Best Supporting Actor award for Goodfellas, simply remarked: “It’s my privilege.
 Thank you.”
 Then he beat someone to death backstage.